garylirocks/quickrefs/microsoft-entra-id.markdown

 ![Federated synchronization](images/azure_ad-federated-auth.png)

-AAD hands off authentication process to a separate trusted authentication system, such as on-prem AD FS, to validate the user's password.
+Entra hands off authentication process to a separate trusted authentication system, such as on-prem AD FS, to validate the user's password.

 - The authentication system could provide other authentication requirements: smartcards, third-party MFA, etc
 - Does not authenticate against on-prem AD
-- You authenticate against a third party federation service, which gives you a SAML token, you then exchange this SAML token for AAD tokens (refresh & access tokens)
+- You authenticate against a third party federation service, which gives you a SAML token, you then exchange this SAML token for Entra tokens (refresh & access tokens)
 - Why choose this:
-  - Features not supported by AAD: smartcards or certificates
+  - Features not supported by Entra: smartcards or certificates
   - On-prem MFA servers or third-party multifactor providers requiring a federated IdP
   - Sign in that requires SAMAccountName(`DOMAIN\username`) instead of UPN(`user@domain.com`)
 - High availability: federated systems typically require a load-balanced array of servers, known as a farm.